ExpanseVR/remote-mcp-server-with-auth/README.md

 This MCP server uses a clean, modular architecture that makes it easy to extend and maintain:

 - **`src/tools/`** - Individual tool implementations in separate files
 - **`registerAllTools()`** - Centralized tool registration system
 - **Extensible Design** - Add new tools by creating files in `tools/` and registering them

-This architecture allows you to easily add new database operations, external API integrations, or any other MCP tools while keeping the codebase organized and maintainable.
+This architecture allows you to easily add new external API integrations or any other MCP tools while keeping the codebase organized and maintainable.

 ## Transport Protocols